Have you ever seen a blue shrimp before?

 This critter stands out because of their deep blue color which is the result of selective breeding.
-The color is graded based on how much blue there is in relation to black on the shrimp’s body.
+The color is graded based on how much blue there is in relation to black.

-Once fully grown they will reach around 2 inches long and tend to only live for 1-2 years.
+Once fully grown Blue Velvet Shrimp will reach around 2 inches long and tend to only live for 1-2 years.

-The first thing you notice about this spectacular shrimp is their color.
+The first thing you notice about them is their color.
 In addition to blue, other unusual color morphs of the Cherry Shrimp include green, yellow, and orange.